chrisrosset/rosset.org.uk/contact.markdown

 ## E-mail

-If you want to drop me an email, feel free to do so using the following
+If you feel like dropping me an email, do so using the following address:
-address:

     chris (at) rosset (dot) org (dot) uk